nginxinc/ngx-rust/README.md

 ## Configure Rust module

-For specific target OS, this project need to be configured in order to compiler other modules which are depend on this project.
+This project need to be configured for specific OS in order to build other module which depends on this module.
-The project configured to support multiple OS.

 This will generate 'nginx' directory which contains configured version of nginx for each of the OS.